RasmussenLab/MOVE/tutorial/notebooks/README.md

-na_value (str):  the string that corresponds to the NA value in the raw data files raw_data_path (str): a pathway to the folder where raw data is located interim_data_path (str): a pathway to the folder where processed raw data will be saved (in .npy format) processed_data_path (str): a pathway to the folder where the results will be saved headers_path (str): pathway where the headers for interim_data will be saved version (str): name of the subfolder in processed_data_path where the results will be saved ids_file_name (str): the name of the file that has data IDs (with the file suffix, e.g. baseline_ids.txt) ids_has_header (boolean): if ids_file_name has header ids_colname (str): the name of the column where ids are stored (0 if ids_file_name has no header)
+na_value (str):  the string that corresponds to the NA value in the raw data files raw_data_path (str): a pathway to the folder where raw data is located interim_data_path (str): a pathway to the folder where processed raw data will be saved (in .npy format) results_path (str): a pathway to the folder where the results will be saved headers_path (str): pathway where the headers for interim_data will be saved version (str): name of the subfolder in results_path where the results will be saved ids_file_name (str): the name of the file that has data IDs (with the file suffix, e.g. baseline_ids.txt) ids_has_header (boolean): if ids_file_name has header ids_colname (str): the name of the column where ids are stored (0 if ids_file_name has no header)